MKTG 477: Internet Marketing Practicum

 - MKTG 477 is offered to undergraduates during the spring semester only.
 It counts as a marketing elective for all marketing majors.
 If you are not a marketing major, check with your advisor to see how this course might count within your academic plan.

 - Classes meet from 2:30-5:00 on Fridays.
 There are a few extra classes prior to the start of the semester, and a significant amount of work to do over the holiday break.
 Be prepared to work very hard and invest a lot of time into this course before it officially starts.

-- Completion of MKTG 470 is highly recommended, but not required.
+- Completion of MKTG 470 is highly recommended, but not required as a pre-requisite.
 Permission of the instructor is required in order to gain acceptance into the course.

 - Students MUST complete the GOMC Application to apply for one of the limited seats (usually 16 total) in the course.